miklevin/MikeLev.in/_posts/2025-04-07-from-blog-to-book-ai-powered-ia.md

 Overall, it's a powerful demonstration of how current AI capabilities, combined with thoughtful scripting and persistent prompt engineering, can be used to extract structure, meaning, and new potential from large volumes of unstructured text, effectively turning a personal blog archive into a queryable, reorganizable dataset and the foundation for new creative works.

+There are also other variations of this which may end up being more effective.

 ---

 ### Iterating Based on Gemini's Feedback